MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/change-the-phone-numbers-on-your-audio-conferencing-bridge.md

 ![An icon showing the Microsoft Teams logo](media/teams-logo-30x30.png) **Using the Microsoft Teams admin center**

-1. In the left navigation, go to **Users** and click the Display name of the desired user on the list.
+1. On the left navigation pane, go to **Users** and click the Display name of the desired user on the list.

 2. Next to **Audio conferencing**, click on **Edit**.